OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-07.md

 ## Esther 7:1

-Now the king and Haman came to drink wine with Esther the queen.
+The king and Haman went to drink wine with Queen Esther.

 ## Esther 7:2

-And the king said to Esther on the second day also as they drank their wine at the banquet,
+On the second day, as they drank wine at the banquet, the king asked, “Queen Esther, what is your petition?
-“What is your petition, Queen Esther?
 It shall be granted to you.
 And what is your request?
-Even up to half of the kingdom, it shall be done.”
+Even up to half the kingdom, it shall be fulfilled.”

 ---

 ## Esther 7:3

-Then Queen Esther replied,
-“If I have found favour in your sight, O king,
-and if it pleases the king,
+Queen Esther replied, “If I have found favour in your sight, O king, and if it pleases you, grant me my life—this is my petition.
+And spare my people—this is my request.
-let my life be given to me as my petition, and my people as my request;

 ## Esther 7:4

-for we have been sold, I and my people, to be destroyed, killed, and annihilated.
-Now if we had only been sold as slaves, men and women,
-I would have remained silent,
-for the trouble would not be commensurate with the annoyance to the king.”
+For my people and I have been sold to be destroyed, killed, and annihilated.
+If we had merely been sold as slaves, men and women, I would have remained silent, because such distress would not justify troubling the king.”

----

 ## Esther 7:5

-Then King Ahasuerus asked Queen Esther,
-“Who is he, and where is he, who would presume to do such a thing?”
+King Ahasuerus asked Queen Esther, “Who is he, and where is he, who has dared to do such a thing?”

 ## Esther 7:6

-And Esther said,

-“A foe and an enemy is this wicked Haman!”
-Then Haman became terrified before the king and queen.
+Esther said, “An adversary and enemy!
+This wicked Haman!”
+Then Haman was terrified before the king and queen.

 ## Esther 7:7

-The king arose in his anger from drinking wine and went into the palace garden;
-but Haman stayed to beg for his life from Queen Esther,
+The king rose in anger from the wine and went into the palace garden.
+But Haman, realising that the king had determined harm against him, stayed behind to beg Queen Esther for his life.
-for he saw that harm had been determined against him by the king.

 ---

 ## Esther 7:8

-Now when the king returned from the palace garden into the place where they were drinking wine,
-Haman was falling on the couch where Esther was.
+When the king returned from the palace garden to the place of the banquet, Haman was falling on the couch where Esther was.
+The king exclaimed, “Will he even assault the queen while I am in the house?”
+As the words left the king’s mouth, they covered Haman’s face.
-So the king said,

-“Will he even assault the queen with me in the house?”

-As the word went out of the king’s mouth, they covered Haman’s face.

----

 ## Esther 7:9

-Then Harbonah, one of the eunuchs who stood before the king, said,
+Then Harbonah, one of the eunuchs attending the king, said, “Look, a gallows fifty cubits high stands at Haman’s house.
+He had it made for Mordecai, who spoke up to help the king.”
-“Indeed, behold, the wooden gallows standing at Haman’s house fifty cubits high,
-which Haman made for Mordecai,
-who spoke good on behalf of the king!”

 ---

-And the king said, “Hang him on it.”
+The king said, “Hang him on it!”

 ## Esther 7:10

-So they hanged Haman on the gallows which he had prepared for Mordecai,
-and the king’s anger subsided.
+So they hanged Haman on the gallows he had prepared for Mordecai.
+Then the king’s anger subsided.